benkocik/Colorful-Garbage/README.md

 # Colorful-Garbage
 IME-211 Project

+How to install required modules: pip install -r requirements.txt

 How to run the program (Images can be replaced accordingly, image must be a png or bitmap) Hide message in image: python main.py -n 1 -o kyle_embedded_file.png -v 50 -i "file:kyle.png" -m "str:Have a great summer!
 Thanks for a great class- Kyle Heestand and Ben Kocik"